equalitie/ouisync-app/darwin/README.md

   the rust library on most suppoerted platforms; you can speed things up by editing `config.sh` from the `OuisyncLib` package and disabling un-needed platforms or opting for lighter release builds instead of debug
+* Importing and enabling `FileProvider.mobileconfig` will provide you with more Console logs in case something goes wrong

 ## Troubleshooting
 * `Module 'biometric_storage' not found`: You can only build from Xcode by